astronomer/docs/astro/start-your-astro-trial.md

 7. Click **Create cluster**.

-8. Wait for Astronomer to finish provisioning the cluster.
+8. Wait for Astronomer to finish creating the cluster.
 You'll receive a notification from your user email once the process is complete.

 </TabItem>
 <TabItem value="azure">

 1. Create a dedicated [Azure subscription](https://learn.microsoft.com/en-us/dynamics-nav/how-to--sign-up-for-a-microsoft-azure-subscription) for Astro.
 Astro uses this account to provision and manage your cluster resources.
 The subscription must be included in an Azure management group that doesn't apply Azure policies.
 See [What are Azure management groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview).
-Copy the subscription ID for step
+Copy the subscription ID for step 5.

-2. In the Azure portal for your subscription, find and copy your [Azure Tenant ID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal) for step x.
+2. In the Azure portal for your subscription, find and copy your [Azure Tenant ID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal) for step 4.

 3. Grant Astronomer access to your Azure subscription through either the Azure CLI or Powershell.